 Neuromuscular therapy is a form of soft tissue manipulation that aims to treat underlying causes of chronic pain involving the muscular and nervous systems.
 This medically oriented form of massage addresses trigger points (tender muscles points), circulation, nerve compression, postural issues, and biomechanical problems that can be caused by repetitive movement injuries.

 Your Visit & Massage Session

 We offer 30 minute, 60 minute, 90 minute and 120 minute sessions.
 Online scheduling is available.
 Please call for appointments with less than 24 hours’ notice

-Massage therapy time may include your intake and exit interview, assessing and treating as well as self-care instructions as function of the service.
+Massage therapy time may include your intake and exit interview, assement and treatment, as well as post visit self-care instructions.
 When scheduling your first appointment be sure to arrive early to allow for a few minutes for initial intake paperwork.

 We ask that you provide us 24 hours’ notice to reschedule, or cancel appointments.

 We reserve the right to charge a $50 cancellation fee for any appointment missed without notice